THERAPEUTIC RECREATION AIDE DIPLOMA (GERONTOLOGY)

-This program trains you to provide wellness programs within all domains: physical, mental, social and spiritual.
+This program trains you to provide wellness programs within all domains: physical, mental, social, emotional and spiritual.
 You will learn to provide comprehensive and creative programs that increase the quality of life for individuals living within a care setting.
-These activities include cognitive programs, music, gardening, fitness, games, social events, outings, entertainment and so much more.
+These activities include crafts, music, gardening, fitness, games, social events, outings, entertainment and so much more.
 Make a difference in someone’s life!
 If you are a compassionate, resourceful and supportive person who wants a job that really impacts others, this program is for you.

 The course fee includes handouts/books ($175 value) and First Aid Certification.
 Extra costs include $28 for a Criminal Record Check.

 How is this program different from longer Therapeutic Recreation Aide programs?

 This program focuses on one population group only.
 It specifically prepares you to work with the elderly (gerontology based).
 Because older adults are the fastest growing age group in Canada, there are many jobs that require knowledge and skills specific to the elderly — our program reflects this.

 Students should meet all the following prerequisites before registering:

 - Minimum English language proficiency equivalent to Grade 12 English in BC (English language testing available at information session)

 - Mimimum Education Level equal to Grade 12 in BC

 To graduate, students must meet all the following requirements: